 You might notice that there are no front wheels.
-The GMC coach in stock form weighs between 10,000 and 12,000 pounds and has the front end out of a 4000 pound Tornado.
-It looks as under-speced as that sounds.
+The GMC coach in stock form weighs between 10,000 and 12,000 pounds and has the front end out of a 4000-pound Tornado.
+It looks as under-specced as that sounds.
 I’m installing a kit from Manny Trovao that replaces the lighter components with those from a 1 ton Chevy 4X4 truck and spaces the front wheels out even with the rear bogies.
 When I drove Fritz back to Hood River from Northern California I noted numerous handling flaws.
 I think this modification will eliminate a lot of them.
 I’m very glad that I did the tear-down, a lot of the front suspension was poorly assembled or had simply worn loose.
-The nuts holding the ball joints to the lower A arm and control arm were finger-tight instead of 100 and 40 foot-pounds respectively.
+The nuts holding the ball joints to the lower A-arm and control arm were finger-tight instead of 100 and 40 foot-pounds respectively.
 The passenger side control arm taper was beaten out by the ball joint working loose.
-The driver’s side lower A arm had some kind of butchered modification or repair done to it.
+The driver’s side lower A-arm had some kind of butchered modification or repair done to it.
 Seriously ugly.

 Since I’m an idiot, I welded the seams of the suspension arms.
 Probably completely necessary, but I have all this cool welding equipment, so…

-Here’s the new knuckles, bearings and disk rotors.
+Here are the new knuckles, bearings, and disk rotors.
 Much meatier.
-The bearing are seal and should be good for many beaucoup miles.
+The bearing are sealed and should be good for many beaucoup miles.